A statement Regarding Covid-19 from Ashley Nicole Affair

 When it comes to rescheduling or cancelling your wedding, this is going to let you know how we fit into the bigger picture.
 If you purchased partial/full service coordination, your package does come with contract review and we are happy to review contracts and figure out where you stand with your vendors.
 For the month of coordination brides, we do agree that this is falling under the “month before” category, but we recommend that you read over each contract that you have in place with your vendors and contact them directly about how they are handling rescheduling and cancellation.
 I wish I could say that we are all on the same page, but vendors products & services are so black and white - a florist has ordered flowers, and a caterer has ordered food, yet a coordinator or planner has provided a service.
 It is hard for all of us to align in our brides and grooms favor, but we are still trying.
 Please understand that a photographer's cancellation policy is going to be completely different than a catering company's cancellation policy; especially when a company has overhead product and deadlines on that.

-If you choose to reschedule, I cannot say that we speak on behalf of everyone, but when it comes to Ashley Nicole Affair we are happy to postpone your wedding to a later date, if our team members are available at no charge; that being said, your wedding day may not be the team that were assigned to you initially.
+If you choose to reschedule, I cannot say that we speak on behalf of everyone, but when it comes to Ashley Nicole Affair we are happy to postpone your wedding to a later date, if our team members are available at no charge if your wedding falls during the shelter in place; that being said, your wedding day may not be the team that were assigned to you initially.
 We train our coordinators/planners to operate the exact same in every wedding situation and you will be immediately connected with your lead coordinator.
 In the meantime, you will always have Ashley remaining in constant contact with you, up until the day of your event.
 If you had a final walkthrough already, we will reschedule another one at no charge with your lead coordinator present at the venue closer to the new date, if requested.
 Nothing will change from now until your date and your services will be handled by one of our top professionals.
 A new contract will be sent over for you to review and sign.
 We will make this a ridiculously flawless transition.

 The fine print: Please be mindful of the postponed date that you are considering.
 We have a VERY busy fall schedule and are no longer accepting weddings on 9/26, 10/10, and 10/17 are close to having a few other no exception/blackout dates.
 The summer is going to be your best bet, as that is where us vendors have the most open availability.